ianwu13/gh_readme_from_template/README.md

 An image.
 Originally intended to be used for banners/headers.

 Keys:
-* "src" - path to image source
+* "src" - A path to image file to be used
-* "alt" - alternate text if file is missing
+* "alt" - Alternate text if file is missing

 Example:
     {